Individual Representation in Approval-Based Committee Voting: Relation to Perfect Representation

-Here $\set{c_1, \ldots, c_4}$ provides perfect representation (and semi-strong JR) but not IR (which is not achievable in this instance).
-Regarding the second claim again consider the instance from the proof of \Cref{thm:ssJRvsPR} with $n=6$ and $k=3$.
-Here, the committee $\set{c_4,c_5,c_6}$ provides IR, but not perfect representation. \end{proof}
+Here $\quickset{c_1, \ldots, c_4}$ provides perfect representation (and semi-strong JR) but not IR (which is not achievable in this instance).
+Regarding the second claim, again consider the instance from the proof of \Cref{thm:ssJRvsPR} with $n=6$ and $k=3$.
+Here, the committee $\quickset{c_4,c_5,c_6}$ provides IR, but not perfect representation. \end{proof}

-\subsection{Counterexamples for IR-Consistency}
+\section{Counterexamples for IR-Consistency}

-Here we provide further examples showing that all ABC rules mentioned in Table 1 of the recent survey by \citet{LaSk20a} violate IR-consistency.
-Note that all committee monotone rules (including AV, SAV, sequential PAV, and sequential Phragmén) as well as Rule X and PAV were already ruled out to satisfy IR-consistency in \Cref{sec:ir_consistency}.
+Here we provide further examples showing that all common ABC rules violate IR-consistency.
+Note that all committee monotone rules (including AV, SAV, sequential PAV, and sequential Phragmén) as well as MES and PAV were already ruled out to satisfy IR-consistency in \Cref{sec:ir_consistency}.

 \begin{example} Consider the following profile with $n=16$ voters and assume $k = 4$: